-I wasn’t overly familiar with who Portia De Rossi (now Degeneres) was prior to reading this book.
-All I really knew was she acted on Arrested Development (brilliant) and single-handedly destroyed 1001 lesbian stereotypes.
-However, no more than 10 pages into the book, I knew her extremely well.
-I didn’t know her because of the honest and frank details she was sharing through her writing.
-I knew her, because she was the spitting image of so many women I work with.
+I wasn’t overly familiar with Portia De Rossi (now DeGeneres) prior to reading this book.
+All I really knew was she acted on Arrested Development (which was brilliant) and single-handedly destroyed 1,001 lesbian stereotypes.
+However, no more than 10 pages into the book, I felt as though I knew her extremely well.
+It wasn’t because of the honest and frank details she shared through her writing; I knew her because she was the spitting image of so many of the women with whom I work.

 Why Am I Reviewing This Book?